Subscribe to Updates

 • Now comes the robot and wire bending and set up of the different tools for the lingual braces

-• Finally, the lingual braces are ready for indirect bonding on your teeth
+• Finally, the lingual braces are ready for bonding on your teeth

 Advantages of lingual braces:

-• The incidence of white spot lesion, which is caused by demineralization around braces on teeth, is far lower in lingual braces compared with other braces.
-The reason can be because of high salivary flow on the lingual side of the mouth
+• The incidence of white spot lesions, which is caused by demineralization around braces on teeth, is far lower in this compared with other braces.
+The reason can be because of high salivary flow on the lingual side of the mouth.

 Disadvantages of lingual braces:

-• Although cleaning the teeth is difficult when you are wearing even normal braces, for lingual brace, cleaning the lingual side of the teeth is a challenge
+• Although cleaning the teeth is difficult when you are wearing even a normal brace, for lingual brace, cleaning the lingual side of the teeth is a challenge.

-• Installing them can sometimes take time due to challenges in this type of braces in both difficulty of the job and being a new form of orthodontics
+• Installing them can sometimes take time due to challenges in this type of braces.
+They are difficult to work with and they are a new form of orthodontics.

 Are lingual braces suitable for children?

 In the past, because of incomplete developments of lingual braces in orthodontics, lingual orthodontics was just for adults.
-Now that has changed and all age groups from children, adolescents, and adults can benefit from newer and much more adaptable lingual braces to move their teeth into normal position.
+Now that has changed.
+Today, all age groups from children, adolescents, and adults can benefit from newer and much more adaptable lingual braces to move their teeth into normal position.

 Do lingual braces take longer than conventional braces?

-these braces are like traditional braces and work the same in tooth movement process.
+These braces are like traditional braces and work the same in tooth movement process.
 Treatment time also depends on the type of procedure and the severity of the problem related to your teeth.
-The only thing that may take your time is preparation time and application of lingual braces in the mouth.
+The only thing that may take your time is preparation time and application in the mouth.
 The reason for that is that lingual braces are a newer form of appliances in orthodontics and orthodontists may not be well trained in dealing with this kind of braces.

 Like other braces, lingual braces can take 18 to 36 months and time will change according to each person’s situation and age.